apathetic/modular-synth/modular-synth/README.md

   - ~~connection reactivity on load~~
   - ~~route audio on load (use store plugin / store mutation observer)~~ solved with a nextTick wtf.
 Import Vue for this.
 Dont understand why.
   - ~~FIX modules: dont gridify properly after 1st load, adding new module~~
+  - fallback for bad data, etc.
+  - glitchy
+    - connections do not load on pageload; only load event

 - NODES